Cause, Effects & Solution of Plastic Waste

 All of these would not be released by burning plastic.
 It depends on the kind of plastic burning.
 PVC – polyvinyl chloride, releases HCl if it is burnt.

 These harmful gases result in Asthma, Lung Cancer, COPD (Chronic Obstructive Pulmonary Disease), Leukemia, Pneumonia, Birth defects, and immune system defects, Autism, Weakening of Lung Function, Cardiovascular Diseases, Premature Deaths.

 This shows the failure of proper waste treatment procedure of Municipality as all the used waste is dumped either on the side of roads or burn into ashes.
 With garbage hills piling up and systemic failure in the way the corporations are running, everything has come to a standstill.
 Municipal authorities are bound to establish and maintain storage facilities as they do not create unhygienic and unsanitary conditions.
-For these storage facilities shall be created keeping in view the quantity of waste generation and accessibility trousers.
-It should not be open, aesthetically acceptable and user-friendly.
+These storage facilities shall be created keeping in view the quantity of waste generation and accessibility trousers.
+It should not be open, aesthetically acceptable, and user-friendly.

 What You Can Do to End Plastic Pollution.